ABBEL: Learning Natural-Language Belief States for Memory-Efficient Interaction: Reinforcement Learning Experiments

+\textbf{Experimental Setup.} We train ABBEL with belief grading using a domain-specific grader (ABBEL-dom-BG), as well as an ablation of grading by training only with outcome reward (ABBEL), and the full-context settings \fcbprompting{} and \vanilla{} described in Section~\ref{section:formulation}.
+For each framework we also measure zero-shot (Zero) performance to evaluate the effect of RLFT.
+We finally train Qwen2.5-14B-Instruct to study the scalability of our approach to larger models.
+We train Qwen2.5-7B and Qwen2.5-14B for 140 and 100 steps, respectively, using three random seeds for each setting.

-\textbf{Belief Grader.} In \textit{Combination Lock} it is possible to compute the ground truth posterior exactly from the previous actions and observations in the trajectory.
-To grade each belief in \textit{Combination Lock}, we first used Grok-4-Fast-Free to parse it into a list of possible numbers at each position, which we compared to the ground truth posterior, generating a reward of 1 when they were identical and 0 otherwise (Fig.~\ref{fig:grading}c).
+\textbf{Belief Grader Function}.
+In \textit{Combination Lock}, the set of possible numbers at each position is a highly informative statistic computable from the interaction history.
+To grade each generated belief state $b_t$, we computed these sets and compared them to the result of parsing the contents of $b_t$ into the same format\footnote{We used Gemini 3 Flash for parsing, but we note that parsing could be replaced by the use of structured output schemas.}, generating a grade of 1 when they were identical and 0 otherwise (Algorithm~\ref{alg:graderfun}).
 We stop grading each trajectory after the first step with an incorrect belief, to avoid penalizing beliefs that were only incorrect due to propagating errors from the previous step.